tushary03/python-pratice/README.md

 <p align="center">
 <img src="https://img.shields.io/badge/python-3.13-blue.svg" alt="Python Version"/>
 </p>
-> Welcome to my personal Python practice space!
-This repository is a living journal of my coding journey, a place where I experiment, learn, and refine my Python skills.
+<p>Welcome to my personal Python practice space!
+This repository is a living journal of my coding journey, a place where I experiment, learn, and refine my Python skills.</p>
----

 This is my digital workshop, a place for daily exercises, small projects, and coding challenges.
 It's all about the process of learning and the joy of building.

 My Goals